scemino/nscumm/README.md

 ### Others
     Beneath a Steel Sky by Revolution Software
-    Broken Sword: The Shadow of the Templars by Revolution Software
+    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions

 ## Hotkeys